TheElderMindseeker/dads-project/README.md

 This is a simple web application created during Distributed and Decentralized Systems course by Daniil Botnarenku, Alexey Gospodchikov and Nick Gaivoronsky.

+The deployed version of the project is available at https://dads-project.herokuapp.com

 ## Dependencies

 This project uses Pipenv to track its dependencies.
 Pipenv file is situated in the root directory.
 If you want to know more about Pipenv, look [here](https://github.com/pypa/pipenv).
 Generally, to install all required dependencies use: